-As discussed below, some building contracts tie completion and final payments to the issue of an occupancy permit.
-Be careful not to place too much importance on the occupancy permit, it is not a guarantee of quality.
-Be sure to have the workmanship assessed by an independent building consultant.
+As discussed in “Building contracts”, some building contracts tie completion and final payments to the issue of an occupancy permit.
+Do not place too much importance on the occupancy permit, as it is not a guarantee of quality; have the workmanship assessed by an independent building consultant.

 Always keep the building surveyor in the communication loop.